wp-plugins/events-made-easy/readme.txt

 = 1.2.1 =
 * Bugfix: the template format field was too small in the database, limiting the number of characters
+* Bugfix: booking list should show a single number for booked seats for multiseat events when asked for

 = 1.2.0 =
 * Feature: multi-seat events are now possible: the same as multiprice events, but now you can limit the number of seats per price category if wanted